Identification and analysis of RcAP2/ERF

 RcAP2/ERF gene structure

 The gene structure of RcAP2/ERF is closely related to its function, and together with their phylogenetic analysis, could reflect the phylogenetic relationships among the RcAP2/ERF.
 As shown in Fig 1, the RcAP2/ERF family was divided into seven groups.
-Analysis of RcAP2/ERF structure for exon/intron organizations revealed that each gene had 0 to 9 introns (Fig 1), the genes clustered into the same branch on the phylogenetic tree were found with similar exon-intron structure.
+Analysis of RcAP2/ERF structure for exon/intron organizations revealed that each gene had 0 to 9 introns (Fig 1), with robust similarities among members of a particular subfamily.
 The results provided support validating our analysis regarding gene structure.
 Further, most RcAP2/ERF (94, 69.62%) contained no introns, only 19 (14.07%) contained one intron whereas RcAP2/ERF30 contained nine introns.
 It was surprising yet interesting that none of the RcAP2/ERF contained three introns.
-AP2 gene configuration was reasonably conserved among family members, and 51% of AP2/ERF genes had no intron (Fig 1).
+AP2 gene configuration is reasonably conserved among family members, with most possessing two exons (Fig 1).
 Typically, closest family members had a common exon/intron configuration concerning intron number and phase as well as the length of exons.